 When your dough is ready, put your oven at 150 degrees Celsius/300 degrees Fahrenheit.
 Prepare a baking tray with a silicone cover or parchment paper.

-Bake.
-Actually, it is rather about drying them than baking.
-The macaroons are done after about 20 to 25 minutes, when they are becoming golden brown.
-Pull the tray out, and do not touch them just yet.
+Actually, time in the oven is rather about drying these macaroons than baking them.
+The macaroons are done after about 20 to 25 minutes, when they are turning golden brown.
+Pull the tray out, but do not touch the macaroons just yet.
 Directly out of the oven, macaroons are very soft and delicate.
 Once they have cooled down a bit, they are crunchier and sturdier and can be easily removed from the tray with a spatula.

 So, in order for you to be able to get going, I stop here.
 Enjoy your baking!
 Happy Holidays and stay healthy everyone!

 Delicious keto hazelnut macaroons!
 Make these low carb macaroons in a whirlwind as a quick yummy holiday cookie fix.